ranj001/StackDesign-csharp-learning/README.md

 ### Educational Purpose
-This repository is intended for students and developers who want to understand how inheritance works in C#.
-The Stacks class can be extended to add new behaviors or override existing ones, making it a practical starting point for experimenting with class hierarchies.
+This project is intended for those learning C#.
+It provides hands-on experience with class design, inheritance, and basic data structures as part of a step-by-step learning process.